 Figure 4: (Top) For a horizontal (left) or vertical (right) linear polarization the percent of the signal that is attributed to aerosol, δ.
 (Bottom) The change in the fraction of the limb signal due to aerosol when compared to the total radiance for the horizontal (left) and vertical (right) polarization (Δδ).
 The simulation uses a geometry of SZA=45o and SSA=60o, with the albedo being 0 and the aerosol state the background profile with particle size distribution 1.
-Take note the red-blue scale is non-symmetric.
+Notice that the red-blue scale is asymmetric.

 Similar calculations were performed for the range of viewing geometries using the same atmospheric state.
 Figure 5 shows the fraction of limb signal due to aerosol for the total radiance, and both orientations of the linearly polarized radiance.
 This calculation was performed for 15 km tangent altitude, and other stratospheric tangent altitudes show very similar patterns.
 An important difference is noted between the forward and back scattering geometries.
 Remembering the horizontal polarization is given by 0.5I+Q, the total and horizontal polarization cases have a similar dependence on viewing geometry, with the strongest aerosol signal from long wavelengths in the forward scatter direction.
 The vertical polarization, given by 0.5(I-Q), has a strong aerosol signal contribution for forward scattering directions, especially at visible wavelengths, in comparison to the total and horizontal polarization cases.
 For back scattering geometries, somewhat less aerosol signal is observed.
 For reference, the magnitude of the limb radiance in each case is shown in the right hand column of Figure 5 taking note that the high end of the scale is saturated to emphasise the smaller values.
 It is important to note that the vertical polarization has a very low magnitude at scattering angles near 90 degrees, making vertically polarized measurements in this geometry particularly susceptible to signal-to-noise problems.

-Figure 5: Dependence of the fraction of the limb spectra due to aerosol on solar scattering angle (left panels) for total radiance (top), horizontal polarization (middle) and vertical polarization (bottom), and the magnitude of the radiance for each case (right panels).
+Figure 5: Dependence of the fraction of the limb spectra at 15 km due to aerosol on solar scattering angle (left panels) for total radiance (top), horizontal polarization (middle) and vertical polarization (bottom), and the magnitude of the radiance for each case (right panels).
 Note the low signal near SSA of 90 degrees for the vertical polarization which would be problematic for terminator orbits.

-These same calculations were performed for the full range of SZAs and found that the SZA affects the fraction of the signal due to aerosol by only less than 1%.
+These same calculations were performed for the full range of SZAs.
+We found that the SZA affects the fraction of the signal due to aerosol by only less than 1%.
 Also, when the albedo is changed from 0 to 1, the aerosol signal decreases for all polarizations and wavelengths thus reducing overall sensitivity to aerosol as albedo increases in all cases.
-Note, however, that the SASKTRAN-HR model assumes that all ground reflection is randomly polarized; the addition of a polarized BRDF model may change the sensitivity to aerosol with higher albedo.
+Note, however, that the SASKTRAN-HR model assumes that all ground reflection is randomly polarized; the addition of a polarized bidirectional reflectance distribution model may change the sensitivity to aerosol with higher albedo.

 This same analysis was also performed for two other additional polarization orientations, the +45 degree and -45 degree linear polarizations (i.e 0.5(I+U) and 0.5(I-U)) to investigate sensitivity to aerosol.
-It was found that these two polarization orientations had similar aerosol contribution to the total radiance case with approximately two thirds of the overall signal when compared to the total radiance case.
+It was found that these two polarization orientations had a similar aerosol contribution to the total radiance case with approximately two thirds of the overall signal when compared to the total radiance case.